 In July 1987, both crews visited their honorary homeports; Seward for the Blue Crew; Fairbanks and Fairbanks North Star Borough for the Gold Crew.

 Since Joining Submarine Squadron 17, USS ALASKA has conducted over 35 deterrent patrols.
-A key element of our nation's strategic deterrent forces, she continues the proud tradition established by her predecessors.

 About the Submarine’s Name, about the State of Alaska: